mgoltzsche/rkt-compose/README.md

 Alternative approaches to bind consul to a fixed IP that can also be configured for other pods are:
 1. to publish consul's ports on the gateway IP using `--default-publish-ip=172.16.28.1` and set the same IP as `advertise` address parameter of consul.
-2. to configure a custom [rkt network](https://coreos.com/rkt/docs/latest/networking/overview.html) for consul with a static IP space and make it accessable by other other pods.
+2. to configure a custom [rkt network](https://coreos.com/rkt/docs/latest/networking/overview.html) for consul with a static IP space and make it accessable by other pods.

 ## Docker Compose compatibility
 rkt-compose supports the following syntax subset of the Docker Compose model: `volumes`, `services`, `image`, `build`, `command`, `healthcheck`, `ports`, `environment`, `env_file` and variable substitution.